Country Pictures

 Carter classified this frog as #582.

 The distinctive frog stud opening is heavily overstitched.
-The frog slips over the equipment belt and is secured with a snap facing the inside of the frog's belt loop.
+The frog slips over the equipment belt and is secured with a glove fastener facing the inside of the frog's belt loop.
 This equipment was used during the 1970s and 1980s.

 6.50 165 1.50 38 None.